-7. (1) When trying any oftence puni- Power of shable under this Act, a Special Court Special may also try any other offence with counts with which the accurace which the accused may, under the Code, char be charged at the same trial, if the offences. offence is connected with such other. offence.
+7. (1) When trying any offence punishable under this Act, a Special Court may also try any other offence with which the accused may, under the code, be charged at the same trial, if the offence is connected with such other offence.